 In August 2003, Northeast Utilities (NU) filed with FERC to revise its comprehensive network service transmission rates to establish and implement a formula based rate, replacing a fixed rate tariff.
 As filed, the proposed rate change would increase UES' external transmission costs paid under the NU tariff for comprehensive network service by about \$600,000 per year.
 The Company has filed a Motion to Intervene and Limited Protest in this FERC proceeding, and has claimed that certain provisions of NU's filing are contrary to a settlement reached in 1997 with NU for comprehensive network transmission service.
 The FERC set NU's filing for settlement discussions and approved the new tariff effective October 28, 2003, subject to refund.
-On January 22, 2004, the Settlement Judge formally terminated the settlement discussions, and established a schedule for formal hearings beginning on August 24, 2004.
-The Company continues to have informal settlement discussions with NU.
-Further action on the NU filing is currently pending before FERC.
-Management cannot predict the outcome of this proceeding but believes it will not have a material impact on results of operations because of rate reconciling cost recovery mechanisms approved by state regulators.
+A tentative settlement among certain parties to the proceeding has been filed with the FERC, but this settlement does not address the issues raised by UES.
+Formal hearings on UES' protest are expected to begin on August 24, 2004.
+Management cannot predict the outcome of this proceeding but believes it will not have a material impact on results of operations because of rate reconciling cost recovery mechanisms approved by the NHPUC.